Who we are

-Having said that, we also have restrictions on content and it is at the discretion of the Underground staff to refuse to publish a piece that we believe is offensive, inappropriate or somehow not right for us.
-For a full break down of what we accept and how to submit, see our Submissions page.
-Submission deadlines change per issue, so keep an eye on our Facebook and Twitter (@undergroundWA) feeds for updates!
+Having said that, we also have restrictions on content and it is at the discretion of the Underground staff to refuse to publish a piece that we believe is offensive, inappropriate or otherwise not suitable for our publication.
+For a full break down of what we accept and how to submit, see out Submissions page.

 How we got here